What is meant by LCAO (Linear Combination of Atomic orbitals)?

 The conditions that are required for a linear combination of atomic orbitals are as follows:

 - Same Energy of combining orbitals – The combining atomic orbitals must have same or nearly same energy.
-This means that 2p orbital of an atom can combine with another 2p orbital of another atom but 1s and 2p cannot combine together as they have appreciable energy difference.
+This means that 2p orbital of an atom can combine with another 2p orbital of another atom but 1s and 2p cannot combine as they have appreciable energy difference.

 - Same symmetry about the molecular axis – The combining atoms should have same symmetry around the molecular axis for proper combination, otherwise, the electron density will be sparse.

-For e.g. all the sub-orbitals of 2p have same energy but still, the 2pz orbital of an atom can only combine with a 2pz orbital of another atom but cannot combine with 2px and 2py orbital as they have a different axis of symmetry.
+For e.g. all the sub-orbitals of 2p have the same energy but still, the 2pz orbital of an atom can only combine with a 2pz orbital of another atom but cannot combine with 2px and 2py orbital as they have a different axis of symmetry.